patricia-ternes/rse-prac-2021/problem_6/README.md

 - If there are other project stakeholders, do they have the same needs/ideas?

 Each person involved in the project may have a different need, so it is necessary to check with each one what they need.
 For example, in an academic environment, the PI usually has a more global view of the project, while other participants have a more specific view.

+### After the requirements elicitation

+The above questions are necessary to define the researcher's real aim (requirements) and how much of this it is possible to fulfil.
+Most of these questions can be answered directly by the researcher (or other participants), but some are technical and require further investigation.

+After complete the requirements elicitation, the collected information need to be organised in a document and further investigate by me and by project stakeholders (to guarantee that their needs will be met through the proposed plan).
+My approach in this point should be define what is feasible (and how) and what is priority.
+At this point I would also thoroughly analyse the requirements.
+If any requirement has a problem (is incomplete, unclear, ambiguous, etc.), it must be identified and corrected.
+As the project involves data collection, perhaps a good approach would be to create a Data Flow Diagram to visualize all the data variables and the correlation between them.